Fault-Tolerant Encoding of Logical Qudits in Spin Systems: -error correction code for qutrit, ququart, and generalization

 Another way to generalize the encoding scheme, beyond increasing the qudit dimension $d$, is to increase the distance of the error-correcting code.
-A higher distance code allows the correction of more general or higher-order errors, for instance, up to second order errors using distance-5 codes.
-We provide logical qutrit encoding that have distance-5, which can be realized by a spin S=19/2 system,
+A higher-distance code allows the correction of more general or higher-order errors, for instance, up to second order errors using distance-5 codes.
+We provide a logical qutrit encoding that has distance-5, which can be realized using a spin S=19/2 system,

-The general form of distance-5 code and coefficients for arbitrary $d$ are provided in Appendix~\ref{SI_chapter_B}, and we also provide guidelines for design codes for larger code-word distance $2t+1$ in the Appendix.
+The general form of distance-5 code and its coefficients for arbitrary $d$ are provided in Appendix~\ref{SI_chapter_B}, along with guidelines for designing codes with larger code-word distance $2t+1$.

-In Fig.~\ref{qutrit_Z_error_fig} (b), we have provided ideal performance of the logical qutrit encoding with spin 9/2 (Eq.~\ref{qutrit_Z_correction_codeword}) and 19/2 (Eq.~\ref{qutrit_Z_correction_codeword_second_order}) according to the ratio between QEC scheme cycle time and $T_2$ relaxation time.
-The Error ($ E=1-\mathcal{F}^2$) is obtained from natural dephasing via the Lindblad master equation.
-The inset of Fig.~\ref{qutrit_Z_error_fig} (b) shows gain from the encoding, defined as $E_{\mathrm{uncorrected}} /E_{\mathrm{corrected}}$, providing evidence that residual error decreases by using larger qudit Hilbert spaces.
+In Fig.~\ref{qutrit_Z_error_fig} (b), we present the ideal performance of the logical qutrit encoding using spin 9/2 (Eq.~\ref{qutrit_Z_correction_codeword}) and 19/2 (Eq.~\ref{qutrit_Z_correction_codeword_second_order}) as a function of the ratio between the QEC scheme cycle time and $T_2$ relaxation time.
+The error ($ E=1-\mathcal{F}^2$) is obtained from natural dephasing using the Lindblad master equation.
+The inset of Fig.~\ref{qutrit_Z_error_fig} (b) shows the gain from the encoding, defined as $E_{\mathrm{uncorrected}} /E_{\mathrm{corrected}}$, providing evidence that the residual error decreases through larger qudit Hilbert spaces.